Are you looking to optimize your HR manager LinkedIn profile?

 Make a Strong First Impression With Your Profile Photo and Video

-Regardless of your experience, if you do not have a professional profile photo that speaks volumes about your credibility as an HR manager, recruiters may not interact with you.
+Regardless of your experience, recruiters may not interact with you if you do not have a professional profile photo that speaks volumes about your credibility as an HR manager.

-If you want to do business online, especially on Linkedin, your prospective employers will hire you based on your professional appearance.
+If you want to do business online, especially on LinkedIn, prospective employers will hire you based on your professional appearance.

 Your profile photo and video can give you the competitive edge you need to stand out from other HR managers.

-You need to know the right tactics to portray yourself as “the HR manager on LinkedIn.”
+You must know the right tactics to portray yourself as “the HR manager on LinkedIn.”
 How?
 Read these tips:

-• Use a Professional Headshot – Your profile photo is your time to shine.
-Give the employers a visual representation of who you are.
-Have a smile on your face.
-LinkedIn’s research has shown that profiles with headshots receive 14 times more views than HR managers with no profile photos.
-A professional, high-quality headshot represents you are a professional and competent HR manager ready to deliver on your promises.
+- Use a Professional Headshot – LinkedIn’s research has shown that profiles with headshots receive 14 times more views than HR managers with no profile photos.
 In another study, recruiters view you as more competent, influential, and professional if you smile in the profile photo.

-• Choose a Recent Image – Do not upload an old photo.
+- Choose a Recent Image—Do not upload an old photo.
 HR managers need to depict how they look now, not what they were during their college days.
-It can be difficult for employers and potential recruiters to meet you in person and find you different than your profile photo.
-Optical glasses are fine but do not wear sunglasses as they don’t look professional on Linkedin.
+It can be challenging for employers and potential recruiters to meet you in person and find you different from your profile photo.
+Optical glasses are fine but do not wear sunglasses, as they don’t look professional on LinkedIn.

-• Keep It Simple – It is your Linkedin profile, not your friends or family members.
-If you upload a group photo, potential employers will have a hard time recognizing you.
-We’d also not recommend cropping group photos because they are not clear and may not represent the best of you.
+- Keep It Simple – It is your LinkedIn profile, not your friends or family.
+If you upload a group photo, potential employers will have difficulty recognizing you.
+We’d also not recommend cropping group photos because they are unclear and may not represent the best of you.
 You don’t want a random hand, shoulder, or someone’s head leaning over in your profile picture.

-• Be Consistent – When developing your personal brand, make it easy for clients and potential recruiters to recognize you.
-As an HR manager, it is imperative to use one high-resolution photo across all social media platforms and your personal website.
+- Be Consistent – When developing your brand, make it easy for clients and potential recruiters to recognize you.
+As an HR manager, it is imperative to use one high-resolution photo across all social media platforms and your website.

-• Follow the Standard Size – Consume at least 60% of the available frame for your profile photo.
-It should cover your head and shoulders.
+- Follow the Standard Size – Our profile photo should take up at least 60% of the available frame and cover your head and shoulders.
 A full-size picture will make it difficult for employers to recognize you.

 Be Smart With Your Profile Headline